Shopify Conversion Rate Optimization

 What do these icons mean?

-Systems designer Wayne Pau says the answers are:
+Systems designer Wayne Pau says the answers in order are:

-You’ve seen the hamburger-like icon in many digital locations.
+There are many more versions.
+You’ve seen the hamburger icon in digital locations.
 Most ecommerce stores use it as a menu icon for mobile users.

 Amy Schade makes a good point that the hamburger menu has a high-interaction cost.
 Users cannot see what the menu contains, have to press it with their finger, and possibly scroll to locate what they want.
 Designers make the mistake of jamming the entire desktop menu into the hamburger and fail to consider how else to present core information to a mobile user.